RFreitasDev/api-express/README.md

 ## Products API

-A simple RESTful API for managing products using Node.js, Express, and Joi for validation.
+A simple RESTful API for managing products using Node.js, Express, Joi for validation, and Swagger for API documentation.

 ### Features